Cobordism categories and moduli spaces of odd dimensional manifolds: Cobordism Categories of Highly Connected Odd Dimensional Manifolds

-Since $H_{*}(\underline{ })$ preserves direct limits, the bottom map is certainly surjective in homology, and thus $B\Cob^{n}_{\theta^{n}} \longrightarrow B\Cob_{\theta^{n}}$ being a weak equivalence would imply surjectivity (in homology) of the right-vertical map.
-However, the main theorem of \cite{E 09} implies that this map has a non-trivial kernel in cohomology, even rationally, and thus cannot be surjective in homology. \end{remark} By the above remark we therefore see that the failure of Theorem \ref{theorem: connected object equivalence} in the case that $l = n$ is fundamental, and not merely a technical shortcoming of the methods of \cite{GRW 14}.
+and the right-vertical map is the \textit{scanning map}, whose effect in rational cohomology is well-known to give the \emph{tautological} or \emph{Morita-Miller-Mumford classes} of manifold bundles.
+Since homology preserves colimits, the bottom map is certainly surjective in homology, and thus $B\Cob^{n}_{\theta^{n}} \longrightarrow B\Cob_{\theta^{n}}$ being a weak equivalence onto a path component would imply surjectivity (in homology) of the right-vertical map.
+However, the main theorem of \cite{E 09} implies that this map has a non-trivial kernel in rational cohomology (consisting at least of the tautological classes of Hirzebruch's $\mathcal L$-polynomials, most of which do not vanish in the cohomology of $\Omega^{\infty-1}\MT\theta^{n}$), and thus cannot be surjective in homology.

+We therefore see that the failure of Theorem \ref{theorem: connected object equivalence} in the case that $l = n$ is fundamental, and not merely a technical shortcoming of the methods of \cite{GRW 14}.